Frequently Asked Questions

 Is it possible to attend a portion of the Institute (not the whole 7 days)?

-The summer days are foundational learning and critical to the remainder of the Institute.
-Participants must pay for the entire cost and we strongly encourage all to participate in all 7 days.
+The summer days are foundational learning and critical to the remainder of the Institute (in October and January).
+Participants are strongly discouraged from registering if they cannot attend all seven days.

 Can a different set of team members come each time?